 Budweiser’s ad is an example of one that could be very popular or could anger enough people to be ineffective.
 Given the fact the ad features crowds shouting, “You’re not wanted here,” it could easily go either way.

 Intel Corp.
-(NASDAQ:INTCC) has an ad featuring New England Patriot’s quarterback, Tom Brady as an everyday kind of regular guy.
+(NASDAQ:INTCA) has an ad featuring New England Patriot’s quarterback, Tom Brady as an everyday kind of regular guy.
 Unfortunately for Brady and for Intel, Brady’s longtime friendship with Donald Trump could be seen as a negative – or a positive – again, depending on point of view.